 You and your children probably know a person on the autism spectrum, it may be a family member, a close friend, or you.
-Books and stories can help children understand autism and the wide variety of ways it can present itself in individuals.
-These children’s books with characters on the autism spectrum will help teach neurotypical (whatever that means!) children compassion for others.
+Books and stories can help children accept autism and learn that the autistic community is not a monolith.
+Autistic children are unique individuals with their own feelings, hopes, and emotions, just as allistic (non-autistic) children are.

-They will also allow kids with ASD to see their own experiences represented–and everyone deserves to see themselves in books!
-Siblings of autistic kids will welcome reading about protagonists who have loved ones on the spectrum.
+These books will also allow ASD kids to see their own experiences represented–and everyone deserves to see themselves in books!
+I’ve include books narrated from the point of view of the autistic person as well as stories told by allistic friends and siblings.
+Just as autistic kids want to hear voices that sound like theirs, siblings of autistic kids will welcome reading about protagonists who have loved ones on the spectrum.

 On this list, I’ve curated a selection of picture books to read aloud to kids ages 4 and up.
 Further down you can find chapter books for independent readers ages 6/7 and up and then middle grade books for readers 8 and up.
 (Note: book covers and titles are affiliate links.)

 Picture Books that Show Life with Autism

 Benji, the Bad Day, and Me by Sally J. Pla.
 Every kid (and grown-up) has to deal with a bad day, or lots of bad days, really.
 Sammy has a really, really bad day.
 It seems like everything is going wrong and not only that, but his autistic brother, Benji is also experiencing a rough day.
 Sammy notices that Benji has a special place just for him when he starts feeling overwhelmed but Sammy doesn’t have a spot like that.
 Benji notices Sammy’s sadness and helps his brother out with the aid of a blue blanket.
 This heartwarming book teaches kids how having a go-to spot can help them self-regulate and the positive power of connection with others (especially family).